KenKundert/sshconfig/README.rst

    # SSH Config -- Basic Network Configuration
    #
    # Defines known networks.
 Recognizes networks by the MAC addresses of their
-   # routers, can use this information to set default location, ports, and
+   # routers, can use this information to set default location, ports, init
-   # proxy.
+   # script and proxy.
    #

    from sshconfig import NetworkEntry